tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/interaction-terms-R.md

 ### 3. Continuous Independent Variable
 Here, we're studying a model that tries to understand how a person's wage (Y) is affected by their level of education (X).
 We're also looking into whether being a more experienced worker (Z) plays a role in moderating or influencing this relationship.

+In addition, I introduce a new function that allows us to display a marginal effect plot.
+This time I will use the function `interflex`.
+Interflex first estimates a model and then displays the marginal effect plot.
+Where ggpredict shows us predicted values for different groups, interflex shows marginal effects at each variable X on Y given Z.

 {{% codeblock %}}

 ```R